shomah4a/pycon-tw-slide/index.rst

 ..
    Theme of PyCon JP 2011 is "Meetup".
    We have prepared many time for talking between participants.
+   Example ice break, lunch, party and sprint.
    Because, Typically Japanese are so shy.
    Me too, of course.
-   It's so fun.
+   It's good for us and so fun.

 .. figure:: /_static/photos/lunch-state.JPG